jgirardet/sqlo/README.md

   - task check
 - Every command has its database only variant : sq-check, sq-test, pg-test, pg-setup, ...
 Supported prefixes sq, pg and my.
 - Due to some specificities in SQL syntax, each database backend has is own migrations file but the content is at the end the same.
+- Use "SQLO_DEBUG_QUERY" en variable and/or `dbg!` to print queries.
+- Get output with the following format:
+    `task sq-test -- some_tests -- --nocapture`